NEAR07/Medic-Vision-Scan/Machine_Learning/README.md

 - Pandas

 # Prepare the training data
 First let's download and organize the eyes with and without cataract disease dataset we'll use to retrain the model.
-Here we use an example of an eyes with cataract disease dataset image from Kaggle (cataract).
-Beside the dataset from kaggle we also used web scrapping to collecting dataset.
+Here we use an example of an eyes with cataract disease dataset image from [roboflow](https://universe.roboflow.com/cataract/cataract-v01/dataset/7).
+Beside the dataset from roboflow we also used Google Image Scrape to collecting dataset.

-From several datasets, we combined into one dataset
+From several datasets, we combined into one [dataset](https://github.com/NEAR07/Medic-Vision-Scan/tree/master/Machine_Learning/Dataset)

 We use ImageDataGenerator to rescale the image data into float values (divide by 255 so the tensor values are between 0 and 1), and call flow_from_directory() to create three generators: one for the training dataset, one for the validation dataset, and one for the test dataset.